How is Internet on Ships & Cruises Provided?: 9 Things to Know while Sailing

 In a Nutshell,

-Internet is provided by communicating with a satellite by an antenna on the cruise.
+Internet on ships is provided by communicating with a satellite by an antenna on the cruise.
 The antennas transmit signals from the ship to a satellite and the satellite then sends a signal back to the ship’s antenna.

 The marina’s (or other neighboring hotspots) wireless system is the cheapest, but not necessarily the easiest, option to access Wi-Fi onboard.
 Directly connecting your phone or laptop to it is fine, but you will frequently struggle to get a decent connection, especially below deck.